rust-lang/mdBook/guide/src/format/configuration/general.md

   key in the configuration file.
 - **language:** The main language of the book, which is used as a language attribute `<html lang="en">` for example.
 - **logo:** Path to a logo to shown at the top of the navigation bar.
-If this is given as a relative path, it's base directory is the source directory.
+If this is given as a relative path, its base directory is the source directory.

 **book.toml**